Upon request from various subscribers, I would like to share my tips for author- and book promotion.

 DO talk about your book to everyone

-This is free promotion, and it can be done with little to no additional effort.
+This is free promotion with little to no additional effort.
 Put a link to your eBook in your email signature, your business cards, and of course, use the social networks like Facebook, Twitter, G+, et cetera, to share it wherever you can.
 If you had it printed, always carry a few copies with you everywhere you go.
 If you don’t let people know, chances are they will never learn about your book.

 DO engage your writing colleagues

 Like you, your fellow writers thrive on comments, critiques and recognition.
-If you would like them to reciprocate, and have an interest in you and your work, resulting in a larger fan base, and acceptance of your work as an author, show interest and solidarity.
+If you would like them to reciprocate and have an interest in you and your work, resulting in a larger fan base and acceptance of you as an author, show interest and solidarity.